didymus707/Buzzers/README.md

 # Buzzers

- Buzzers is about lifestyle articles as it contains articles of your choices that are separated into different categories
+ Buzzers is about lifestyle articles as it contains articles of your choices that are separated into different categories.
+In this app, users can create new articles and select categories to which it fits in.
+The featured article on the homepage is updated based on the article with the most votes and the articles in each categories on the homepage is updated based on the recent one

 ## Built With